 Though an IVA is often pursued instead of filing for bankruptcy, the two are not mutually exclusive.
 An individual who has been made bankrupt may propose an IVA.
 If this arrangement is approved following a bankruptcy declaration, but before the bankruptcy has been discharged, then the debtor may apply with the court to have the bankruptcy order annulled.
 In this situation, the Official Receiver may be named the supervisor of the program, called a Fast Track Voluntary Arrangement.
 However, this arrangement is only suitable in limited situations and is relatively restrictive.

-A bankruptcy normally lasts for only one year and an Income Payments Agreement or Order issued within a bankruptcy will not run for longer than three years.
+Bankruptcy normally lasts for only one year and an Income Payments Agreement or Order issued within a bankruptcy will not run for longer than three years.
 This could make the total term shorter than that of an IVA.
 In addition, payments are usually much lower than those in an income-based IVA.
-However, an IVA does not restrict a covered individual from obtaining additional credit over £500 like a bankruptcy does.
-Both an IVA and a bankruptcy will remain on the credit file of a debtor for six years.
+However, an IVA does not restrict a covered individual from obtaining additional credit over £500 as a bankruptcy does.
+Both an IVA and bankruptcy will remain on the credit file of a debtor for six years.
 Many people do not realize that the effect on their credit may be the same with each arrangement.

 A bankruptcy usually prevents the debtor from serving as a company director and often dissolves a partnership.
 Self-employed individuals must disclose their bankruptcy during attempts to obtain credit.
 These requirements do not exist under an IVA, though a lender may inquire about the situation.
 Another huge advantage of an IVA is the amount of control the debtor may retain over the home.
-During a bankruptcy, equity in property is usually turned over to the trustee.
+During a bankruptcy, equity in the property is usually turned over to the trustee.
 However, an IVA may exclude property or propose income-based or remortgaging alternatives.
-The IVA supervisor may place a restriction on property requiring consent before the property may be remortgaged or sold.
+The IVA supervisor may place a restriction on the property requiring consent before the property may be remortgaged or sold.